 It should be said for completeness' sake that this is not the first time that the The Cursed Earth has been collected together as a graphic novel.
 In 1982 Titan published the first collection in two parts and which included three pages of specially drawn (by Brian Bolland) continuity material.
 The definitive compilation edition for collectors has to be Judge Dredd: The Cursed Earth 'Classic' edition part of the 'Classic' Dredds published by Titan Books together with 2000AD in 2002.
 This edition was an A4 format hardback with a varnish, silver leaf dust jacket cover and printed on matt art paper: a 'must have' for serious collectors and 2000AD fans.

-It also should be said for completeness' sake that all the various The Cursed Earth compilation editions are incomplete.
-The original weekly 2000AD story arc contained two adventures (four parts in total) that made allusional reference to two fast-food chains: McDonalds and Kentucky Fried Chicken.
+In addition it also should be said for completeness' sake that all the pre-2016 various The Cursed Earth compilation editions are incomplete.
+The original weekly 2000AD story arc contained two adventures (four parts in total) that made allusional reference to two fast-food chains: MacDonalds and Kentucky Fried Chicken.
 Sadly US fast food chains have no sense of humour (or can contemplate that the Dredd use might even be promotional for them – perish the thought) and so they threatened IPC (the original publishers) who agreed never to re-publish them again.
 A shame as these were cracking yarns.
+(See also below.)

 And so there you have it.
 Those who have only come to Dredd in recent years and want to catch up with the early classics, and those who have never tried Dredd but do not want to fork out the price of a full-size graphic novel, can now do so, and in these senses this small format graphic novel is highly recommended.
 One minor word of warning, Judge Dredd has matured both as a fictional character and in his depiction over the years.
 This early Dredd story arc presents a simpler character that is younger and less questioning of his role and the justice system than the Dredd we know today.
 Nonetheless I, and I dare say many long-in-the-tooth 2000AD aficionados, remember these early tales with a certain fondness.
 Splundig.